xarmian/voinode/README.md

 This command will create a Voi network node container named `my_voi_node` and map the node's data directory to a folder named "data" inside the user's current working directory.

+For more information on the configuration options available, please see the official Algorand node documentation here: https://hub.docker.com/r/algorand/algod

 NOTICE: This image is supplied without warranty.